nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 > ⚠️ Parameters must be separated with a space<br>
 e.g. For `add b t/TITLE i/ID ...`, entering `add a t/The Great Gatsbyi/0125` is invalid

+> ⚠️ Command word must be in lower case e.g. For `add b t/TITLE i/ID ...`, entering `ADD a t/The Great Gatsby i/0125` is invalid

 ### Adding an item
 Add a new item to the catalogue.
 Items can fall under one of four categories: Audio, Books, Magazines, Videos